edgio-docs/edgio-docs/guides/applications/v7/security/security_applications.md

         [Learn more.](#enforcement)

 8. Optional.
-[Audit production traffic](#threat-detection) using a new API Security ruleset.
+[Audit production traffic](#threat-detection) using a different API Security ruleset.

     1. From the **Rules** section, click **API Security**.
     2. From the **Audit API Security Rule** option, select the desired API Security ruleset.